sweirich/pi-forall/notes.md

 	 G |- c : A
 	 ---------------------------- if
 	 G |- if a then b else c : A

-How would you extend the language with these constructs?
-What would the bidirectional rules look like?

 Likewise, we can also extend the language with Sigma types.